coq/coq/doc/sphinx/addendum/implicit-coercions.rst

   .. exn:: @qualid not declared.

-     :token:`qualid` is not a defined globally.
+     :token:`qualid` is not defined globally.

   .. exn:: @qualid is already a coercion.